Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Audience Winner Why

-Small business beginners Mailchimp Free plan, intuitive, extensive templates
+Small business beginners Mailchimp Free plan, approachable, extensive templates

 Growing businesses, complex needs ActiveCampaign Best automation, CRM contact management (pipeline via add-on), sales-marketing alignment